russross/blackfriday/ietf/example-rfc.md

 %   [author.address]
 %   email = "miek@google.com"

-A> This document defines a transition mechanism for using new hash algorithms A> when providing hashed authenticated denial of existence in a zone.
-The transition mechanism A> defines a new digest type for Delegation Signer (DS) Resource A> Records that points to extra data embedded in the digest to A> include the type of authenticated denial used in the zone.
+A> This will become a paragraph in the abstract.

 {mainmatter}

 # Introduction

-The DS Resource Record [@RFC3658,i] is published in parent zones to distribute a cryptographic digest of one key in a child's DNSKEY RRset.
-With the DS _published_, a zone sets expectations for a validator.
-In particular a digest of the **DNSKEY**, *the* algorithm used for signature of the DNSKEY and the type of authenticated denial of existence used.
+The DS Resource Record [@RFC3658,i]... particular a digest of the **DNSKEY**, *the* algorithm used for signature of the

 When NSEC3 [@RFC5155,n 5.5] was ....